jansabbe/jansabbe.github.io/_posts/2018-05-03-clean-architecture.md

 title_image: /public/images/clean_architecture/clean_architecture_title.jpg
 ---

 The principles of clean architecture have been around for years.
 The same goes for hexagonal and onion architectures.
 Sadly I don’t see it applied too often.
-Too bad as these principles are simple yet powerfull.
+Too bad as these principles are simple yet powerful.
 They lead to better design, clear separation of concerns and improved testability.
 This article is my attempt at evangelizing these principles.

 ![Layers](/public/images/clean_architecture/layers.jpg)